Coeliac Disease

 - Should my close family be tested for coeliac disease?

-- Can I have a bone scan?
+- Should I have a bone scan?

 What research is needed?